 There are four main Bluetooth profiles, as follows: HSP (Handset Profile), HFP (Hands Free Profile), A2DP (Advanced Audio Distribution Profile), and AVRCP (Audio/Video Remote Control Profile).
 Let’s explore them to understand the features they each support.

-Bluetooth profiles are those required for typical, mono Bluetooth headset operations; A2DP and AVRCP are important for stereo headsets.
+HSP and HFP Bluetooth profiles are those required for typical, mono Bluetooth headset operations; A2DP and AVRCP are important for stereo headsets.
+Note that there are other Bluetooth profiles beyond these four, but for these are the most common because they are used in wireless headsets and earbuds.

 Bluetooth Profiles: What Is HSP?